• Skip to main content

 Instructions

-2. Use the same pot, take onions out and bring in mushrooms, cover the pot for 2-3 minutes and sauté until mushrooms are softened.
-About 5-8 minutes.
-Take all water that comes out of mushrooms.
+2. Using the same pot, remove the onions and add the mushrooms.
+Cover the pot for 2-3 minutes, then sauté until the mushrooms are softened, about 5-8 minutes.
+Drain any water released from the mushrooms.

-4. Take about 1-2 tablespoons of the stuffing and spread over the tortilla and roll like rolling a burrito, but don’t fill it up, keep the rolls thin.
-Stuff all the tortillas until stuffing is done.
+4. Take 1-2 tablespoons of the stuffing and spread it over a tortilla.
+Roll it up like a burrito, keeping the rolls thin and not overfilled.
+Repeat until all the tortillas are stuffed.

-5. Place all rolled tortillas on a baking sheet under the broiler for a few minutes only, to warm up and get a golden brownish color.
+5. Place the rolled tortillas on a baking sheet and put them under the broiler for a few minutes, just until they are warmed and have a golden brown color.

-6. Cut each in half and serve alone or with a side of salad.
+6. Cut each roll in half and serve either on their own or with a side salad.

 Did you make this recipe?